PostHog/posthog-memphisdev-app/README.md

-# Memphis.dev data processing platform
+# Memphis Export

-Memphis is a next-generation alternative to traditional message brokers.
+Publish events to Memphis, an alternative to traditional message brokers.

-A simple, robust, and durable cloud-native message broker wrapped with an entire ecosystem that enables cost-effective, fast, and reliable development of modern queue-based use cases.

-Memphis enables the building of modern queue-based applications that require large volumes of streamed and enriched data, modern protocols, zero ops, rapid development, extreme cost reduction, and a significantly lower amount of dev time for data-oriented developers and data engineers.
+Memphis is a simple cloud-native message broker which enables you to build modern, queue-based applications.
+Intended for data-orientated developers and data engineers, Memphis is ideal for building applications which require large volumes of streamed and enriched data.

-Publish PostHog events to Memphis station (topic) on ingestion.
+This app enables you to publish events from PostHog to a Memphis station (topic) upon ingestion.

 ## Installation